Is Your Mobile Wallet Secure?

 - Use a strong password on your smartphone — the single best defense to protecting your digital identity.
 Many modern smartphones have a fingerprint reader for added security.

 - Talk to your bank.
 See whether it provides a mobile wallet app.
-Banks don’t need to gather consumer shopping information, according to Bron.
-“The whole notion of banking is based on trust,” he says.
+Banks don’t need to gather consumer shopping information.